Profile photo of Travis Horn Travis Horn

 Modify the Schedule

-You can override the default schedule when upgrades are applied.
+You can override the default schedule when upgrades are downloaded.

 [Timer]